bcgov/MOH-HCIM-FHIR/input/pagecontent/reviseAndMerge.md

 The request/responses are associated by the unique message id in the Parameters resource.
 The client must create a FHIR Operation end point to receive the responses at a later time.
 Specifically the response will be a Bundle, as documented in the [RevisePatient](OperationDefinition-bc-patient-revise.html) and [MergePatient](OperationDefinition-bc-patient-merge.html) operations.
 The Parameter resource profile is [BCMetadataParameters](StructureDefinition-bc-metadata-parameters.html) and contains the IN parameters requestMessageId to link the messageId in the request to the asynchronous response.

+### Partial Revise Patient

+This is a special Operation that allows a user to selectively update a Patient record.
+It has the same FHIR sturcture as Revise Patient except the Patient resource is replaced with a patch operation Parameters.
+The patchOperation describes how the Patient record should be changed.
+This Operation should be used when the user doesn't have the full Patient record available.
+See the [Partial Revise Operation](OperationDefinition-bc-patient-partial-revise.html).